yeehaa123/presentation-moonconf/slides.md

 ---
 <img class="stretch" data-src="assets/terminal-schema.png">

-"The microservice community favours an alternative approach: smart endpoints and dumb pipes.
-Applications built from microservices aim to be as decoupled and as cohesive as possible - they own their own domain logic and act more as filters in the classical Unix sense - receiving a request, applying logic as appropriate and producing a response."
+"Applications built from microservices aim to be as decoupled and as cohesive as possible - they own their own domain logic and act more as filters in the classical Unix sense - receiving a request, applying logic as appropriate and producing a response."

 —Martin Fowler

 <!--

-Before I move on to the frontend, I want to focus on the 'Smart Endpoints, Dumb Pipes'.
-In my opinion, this constitutes the heart of the microservices pattern.
+Before I finally move on to the frontend section of this presentation, I want to zoom in on the 'Smart Endpoints and Dumb Pipes'.
+In my opinion, they constitute the heart of the microservices pattern.

 Martin Fowler describes this it as follows:

-"The microservice community favours an alternative approach: smart endpoints and dumb pipes.
-Applications built from microservices aim to be as decoupled and as cohesive as possible - they own their own domain logic and act more as filters in the classical Unix sense - receiving a request, applying logic as appropriate and producing a response."
+"Applications built from microservices aim to be as decoupled and as cohesive as possible - they own their own domain logic and act more as filters in the classical Unix sense - receiving a request, applying logic as appropriate and producing a response."

-This flow should be instantly recognizable to any functional programmers.
-In a microserver architecture.
-Each service basically works as a function, with clear inputs and outputs. (unfortunately the airport terminal in the schema pictured here is an impure function...)
-A microservices architecture and functional programming are therefore a natural fit.
+This flow of events should be instantly recognizable to any functional programmer.
+In a microservices architecture.
+Each component basically works as a function with clear inputs and outputs.
+A microservices architecture and functional programming are therefore a natural fit in my opinion.

+(unfortunately the airport terminal in the schema pictured here is an impure function...)

 -->
 ---